On (spinor)-helicity and bosonization in $AdS_4/CFT_3$: AdS/CFT Dictionary

-One important thing that the present formalism cannot achieve, as we will see later, is to separate positive and negative helicities for components in \eqref{allmycurls} with $n\neq \pm s$.
-This is a consequence of the fact that \eqref{helicityout} fails to be true in $(A)dS_4$.
+One important property that the present formalism cannot achieve, as we will see later, is to separate positive and negative helicities for components in \eqref{allmycurls} with $n\neq \pm s$.
+This is a consequence of the fact that \eqref{helicityout} fails to be true in (A)dS${}_4$.
 Indeed, $[\nabla_{\ga\gad},\nabla_{\gb\gbd}]\xi_\nu\sim \xi_\ga \epsilon_{\gb\nu}\epsilon_{\gad\gbd}+\xi_\gb \epsilon_{\ga\nu}\epsilon_{\gad\gbd}$, which implies that one can always go back from $\Phi_{\ga(s+k),\gad (s-k)}$, $0<k<s$ to any of $\Phi_{\ga(s-i),\gad (s+i)}$, $-k\leq i \leq s$.
 In other words, any of $\Phi_{\ga(s\pm k),\gad (s\mp k)}$ with $0\leq |k|<s$ can be used to recover the rest and, hence, contains both helicities.
-On the other hand, all of \eqref{higherder}, starting from $\Phi_{\ga(2s)}$ and $\Phi_{\gad(2s)}$ contain a single helicity.
+Note, however, that all of \eqref{higherder}, starting from $\Phi_{\ga(2s)}$ and $\Phi_{\gad(2s)}$ contain a single helicity.
 On one hand this non-separability does not prevent us from getting all the required interactions to make contact with the $3d$ bosonization duality, see also an explanation in section \ref{sec:Bosonization}, but on the other hand it is possible to separate helicities within the approach of \cite{Nagaraj:2018nxq,Nagaraj:2019zmk,Nagaraj:2020sji} and it would be interesting to see how to improve the present approach to achieve that.
 For example, this separation is clearly visible in \cite{Krasnov:2021nsq,Sharapov:2022awp}.
+We should also note that our AdS spinor-helicity expressions get mapped via AdS/CFT into correlators in the usual spin-tensor language of \cite{Giombi:2011rz}, reviewed in section \ref{sec:review}, and, hence, do not carry over any spinor-helicity meaning to the CFT side.
+Therefore, comparison with the results obtained via the CFT analog of the spinor-helicity language, e.g. \cite{Jain:2021vrv,Jain:2021gwa,Jain:2021whr}, can done at the level of final correlators only.